garrandall/popular-music-data/tracks/shambala-three-dog-night.md

 (Tell me how) How does your light shine
 In the halls of Shambala

-Ah, ooh, yeah
+Ah, oh yeah
 Yeah, yeah, yeah, yeah
-Ah, ooh, yeah
+Ah, oh yeah
 On the road to Shambala

-Ah, ooh, yeah
+Ah, oh yeah
 Shambala, la
-Ah, ooh, yeah
+Ah, oh yeah
 On the road to Shambala